UW-Hydro/drought_impact/notebooks/README.md

 Delving into data without any particular objective, or looking to develop a workflow but not perform analysis.

+### **`drought_center_of_mass.ipynb`**
+7.7.2022

+Perhaps a way to evaluate spatial changes is ot calculate a center of mass weighted by higher drought categories having a bigger drag on the center.

 ### **`drought_declarations.ipynb`**

 Date unknown.

 Beginning exploration of WA Drought declaration distribution and frequency.

+### **`drought_event_tracking.ipynb`**
+7.8.2022

+A useful piece of information would be how big different droughts get because each pixel is impacted by its neighbor.
+Through blob tracking, I might be able to detect different drought events and their areas over time as they come and go.

 ### **`explore_animation.ipynb`**